dapr/docs/daprdocs/content/en/reference/components-reference/supported-middleware/middleware-routerchecker.md

 - /developing-applications/middleware/supported-middleware/middleware-routerchecker/
 ---

-The routerchecker [HTTP middleware]({{< ref middleware.md >}}) checks the legitimacy of http request routing, that prevents illegal routers from entering dapr cluster, and at the same time prevents a large number of such requests from affecting the view of observable data.
+The RouterChecker HTTP [middleware]({{< ref middleware.md >}}) component leverages regexp to check the validity of HTTP request routing to prevent invalid routers from entering the Dapr cluster.
+In turn, filtering out bad requests reduces noise in the telemetry and logs data.

 ## Component format

-In the following definition,  the http request router is set to  `^[A-Za-z0-9/._-]+$`.
+In the following definition,  the HTTP request RouterChecker is set to validate against `^[A-Za-z0-9/._-]+$`:

 ```yaml
 apiVersion: dapr.io/v1alpha1